All Episodes

 internationally were twenty five man rosters.
 If you put the

-get the percentage of people that come in.
-So he
+Of people that come in.

-come up with a multi pushed zero in the point
+Come up with a multi pushed zero in the point

 two fires, to which the military seat side of black

-baseball said, hey, this is a bunch of cracks.
+baseball said, Hey, this is a bunch of cracks.

 Speaker 1 (12:11):